2/13/2025

 speaker

 Okay.
-I have just one last question.
-I've kind of heard anecdotally that Amazon was kind of continuing to reduce their one-P relationships and kind of pushing some of the smaller players out of that type of relationship.
-Can you comment on that and does it impact you in any way?
-Does it make the fact that you have a healthy relationship maybe even more attractive?
-Any thoughts around that whole dynamic there?
+Okay.
+And I had just one last question.
+I've kind of heard anecdotally that Amazon was kind of continuing to reduce their 1P relationships and kind of pushing some of the smaller players towards, you know, out of that type of relationship.
+Can you, like, comment on that?
+And does it impact you in any way?
+I mean, does it make the fact that you have a healthy relationship maybe even more attractive or any thoughts around that whole dynamic there?

 speaker